POLE DANCING

 Students and instructors alike often underestimate what it means when we say “it takes time” to master a new move.
 It is not possible to rush the physiological processes involved with developing a new skill.
 It can take years to develop the strength that is necessary for many pole techniques.

-Neither the student nor the instructor will benefit from over reliance on spotting.
+Neither the student nor the instructor will benefit from overreliance on spotting.
 Promoting self-awareness and a sense of responsibility in your students may be a more challenging process, but it will ultimately be much more rewarding.

 However, there will be times when physically supporting a student is the best solution to help them achieve their goals.
-An example of this would be if a student has mastered getting up into an Ayesha but is not totally sure of the leg position.
-The spotter can hold their hips for extra support while the student masters lowering their legs into the correct position, which students can find scary at first.
+An example of this would be if a student has mastered getting up into an Ayesha but is not sure of the leg position.
+The spotter can hold their hips for extra support while the student masters lower their legs into the correct position, which students can find scary at first.

 How much to spot a student

 The student should only attempt combinations of movements once each separate move has been mastered.
 A shoulder mount to thigh hold for example should only be attempted when the student can execute both a super invert shoulder mount (in other words a pencil shoulder mount with their pelvis against the pole and straight legs) and a thigh hold with a strong knee grip.
-Or a layback or leg release to brass monkey should only be attempted when a student can execute a layback, straight edge and brass monkey separately and confidently and get out of them safely themselves.
+Or a layback or leg release to a brass monkey should only be attempted when a student can execute a layback, straight edge, and brass monkey separately and confidently and get out of them safely themselves.

 Once a student can execute part of the skill, the instructor only needs to spot in the area the student struggles with.
 The student eventually must perform the skill alone but will still need the spotter to stand by, ready to offer a hand, if necessary.
 When a student is almost ready to complete the skill alone, a light touch spot should be all that is needed.